Sakata Station (Yamagata): Station layout

 Sakata Station has one side platform and one island platform connected by a footbridge.
 One portion of the side platform is cut to form a partial bay platform, allowing the two platforms to serve four tracks.

-The station has a "Midori no Madoguchi" staffed ticket office and a "View Plaza" travel agency.
+The station has a Talking reserved seat ticket vending machine(話せる指定席券売機).

 Platforms

 History

 The station opened on 24 December 1914.
 The station building was rebuilt in 1934 and again in 1960.

 Passenger statistics

 In fiscal 2018, the station was used by an average of 1159 passengers daily (boarding passengers only).
 The passenger figures for previous years are as shown below.